roznet/FitFileParser/README.md

 There are two available approaches to parsing, determined by the `parsingType` argument in the `FitFile` constructor:

 - `.fast` this method will only parse the fields defined as an example in the `Profile.xlsx` and therefore in `fit_example.h` from the sdk.
-This approach is the fastest as it
+This approach is the fastest as it relies on pre-defined static parsing of the fields.
 - `.generic` this method will blindly convert all the messages found in the files, interpreting as much as possible from the information in `Profile.xlsx` as possible, but also building information from unkonwn messages and types.
-This approach is a bit slower as more dynamic
+This approach is a bit slower as tries to interpret each fields dynamically.

 ## Update for a new SDK